waldrain/waldrain.github.io/pv.md

 So, I am assuming that V<sub style="font-size:75%">B</sub> is the more accurate measurement, and all the others are too high.

 Some success raising the SOC: for the first time, the battery pole voltage is over 26 V in the early morning, before charging starts.

+2021-09-13: at 16:25, the battery voltage is 27.3 and the south panels are in full sunshine.
+Yet, the charger reports zero ampere charging current.
+Apparently, it has switched off.
+Why?
+Did it possibly switch off because the bulk charging time is limited to 180 minutes?